- We advise you to exercise normal safety precautions in Portugal.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.
+Consult with your bank to find out whether your ATM card will work overseas.
 The currency of Portugal is the Euro.
 Credit cards may be not be accepted in smaller towns and rural areas.